CLOSURE AND TRANSITION

 3. Attend your senior year appointment with your counselor.

-4. Completing essential information in your Naviance account, and submit the one time guidance processing fee of 5.00.
+4. Completing essential information in your Naviance account.

 5. Connecting with your teacher about the status of his or her recommendation.